Destiny Church (New Zealand): Plans for a "Destiny City"

 On 29 October 2008 it was reported that Destiny Church was planning on building a holy city in South Auckland.
 The report was based on comments made by Brian Tamaki at the church's 10th birthday celebration, and released on DVD, where he talks about a 10 acre site the church had procured, with a budget of $2.4m.
 He said the community would have its own maraes and medical facilities and that "every child of every member of this church will never go to a state school again".
 The church subsequently denied the report, a spokesperson saying they only intended to build a new headquarters and supply "social help" programmes, despite Rotorua's Daily Post quoting Tamaki as saying Destiny planned to create a "city within a city" in 2006.
 At the Church's 2012 annual conference in Rotorua, Tamaki presented plans including a library, bookshop, early childhood centre, three schools and a university and encouraged tithing, saying "I don't care what the media say, I don't care what your relatives say, I don't care what the world says, nobody should be not tithing."
+In December 2012, Destiny Church moved its headquarters to a 3 ha section in Wiri, South Auckland.